mishajw/yoshimidi/README.md

 - [ ] Categorical loss for time, a la MuZero.
 - [ ] Implement GPT-2/3/J architectures.
 - [ ] Implement better initialization schemes.
+- [ ] Better tokenization of dataset.

+## Notes
+- ok, going to end up wanting to iterate quickly, esp. when messing with architectures. so for now, i'll set up a docker image + vast.ai + AWS S3.
+- dockerfile done (i hope...), waiting for it to build then will try to get something simple up on vast.ai -